T R I P T I

 The man who once used to notice the smallest things about me, the way I pinned my hair, the color of my bangles, the expressions I made while talking, now barely looks up from his phone.
 His world seems to revolve around his company, not me.

-I laid down on the bed, too drained to even change my saree.
-The soft silk felt heavy against my skin, but I didn't care.
+I laid down on the bed as I was too drained to even change my saree.

 After a while, I felt the bed dip beside me.
-His familiar cologne filled the air, faint but recognizable.
+His familiar cologne filled the air.

-"Angel, are you sleeping?" he asked quietly, his voice a little tired.
-I heard the soft click of his watch being unclasped and placed on the nightstand.
+"Angel, are you sleeping?" he asked quietly.
+I heard the soft click of his watch being unclasped and he placed it on the nightstand.

 I stayed still, pretending to be asleep.